Top Internet Providers for Home Security

 • HughesNet (device security): Promotes Norton 360 Deluxe trials for antivirus/identity tools.
 Satellite internet’s slower upload speeds and higher latency can limit multi-camera streaming.

 • Upload matters most: Plan for 1–4 Mbps upload per 1080p camera (more for 2K/4K) and add 25–50% headroom.
-Multi-camera setups work best with speeds of at least 100 Mbps download and 20 Mbps upload.
+Multi-camera setups work best with speeds of at least 100 Mbps for downloads and 20 Mbps for uploads.

 • Cloud video = lots of data: 24/7 recording can use hundreds of GB per camera/month; event-only uses far less.
 Check for data caps.

-• Home network tips: Choose Wi-Fi 6 (or mesh for coverage); use Ethernet for fixed cameras; keep firmware updated and passwords unique.
+• Home network tips: Choose Wi-Fi 6 or 7, or a mesh network for coverage; use Ethernet for fixed cameras; keep firmware updated and passwords unique.

 HughesNet